I guess it was the sermon on the Trinity

 And she loves Alaskan King Crab legs

-with lots of melted butter.
+with rivers of melted butter.

 And so do I.

-And she’s never gotten inquisitorial
+And she’s never gotten all inquisitorial

-on us heretics hiding in the pews
+on us heretics hiding in the pews of our most holy place.

-in peaceful communion with our reverend sister
+in peaceful communion with our revered and most reverend sister

-and my family in Christ,
+and with my family-in-community-with- Christ,

-dripping melted butter and spilling coffee
+dripping melted butter